linnabraham/galactic-rings/README.md

 ## Train AlexNet

-`python train_alexnet.py -images data/images_train/E2 -batch_size 16 -augmentation_types brightness flip rotations`
+`python train_alexnet.py -images data/images_train/E2 -batch_size 16 -augmentation_types brightness flip rotation`

 The data is split into training and validations sets internally by tf data loaders.
 The model architecture is defined in the file `alexnet-utils/alexnet.py`.
 Default parameters are defined in `alexnet-utils/params.py`.